-- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and/or NCLEX-PN review assignments. - Fails to meet attendance policies. - Fails to meet financial obligations to the Institute. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/HiSet/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Angeles Institute records. - Violates Angeles Institute Code of Conduct. - Is Academically dishonest by engaging in the following: cheating, plagiarism, deception, or fabrication - Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks.

-- Fails to follow the rules & regulations of any clinical/satellite/facility. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.
+- Displays conduct which the faculty and administration determines to be detrimental to fellow students, other individuals, the community, or the Institute, or as addressed in the conduct section of this catalog. - Uses or is under the influence of alcoholic beverages or illegal drugs on or adjacent to Institute property or affiliated clinical sites, satellite locations, volunteering locations, or at the field trip site. - Fails to maintain satisfactory academic progress. - Fails to meet satisfactory clinical/satellite standards. - Fails to satisfactorily complete computer lab, onsite review, and/or NCLEX-PN review assignments. - Fails to meet attendance policies. - Fails to meet financial obligations to the Institute. - Submits false or misleading information on admission, registration, student identification, diploma/GED/CHSPE/HiSet/foreign equivalency, or any other forms (e.g., clinical forms). - Alters Angeles Institute records. - Violates Angeles Institute Code of Conduct. - Is Academically dishonest by engaging in the following: cheating, plagiarism, deception, or fabrication - Puts client safety in jeopardy through the exercise of poor judgment or the inability to safely perform assigned tasks. - Fails to follow the rules & regulations of any clinical/satellite/facility. - Vandalizes and/or damages or destroys Institute, Student, Faculty, Administrative, or clinical/satellite/field trip site property.

-Standardized Examinations and Exit Examination
+Standardized Examinations and Exit Examination(s)

 - Multiple standardized examinations are administered throughout the nursing program.
-It is necessary to assess the nursing student, the focus of safety as a student nurse, and to obtain course mastery prior to progression in the program. - In the last course of the Vocational Nursing Program, students are required to complete an EXIT EXAMINATION with a score of 80% or better to complete the requirements of graduation. - The content area of the examination is comprehensive of all material - If the score is less than 80% then the student is required to remediate the content - A student has TWO opportunities to pass the EXIT EXAMINATION. - All students must pass the EXIT EXAMINATION in order to graduate from the program
+It is necessary to assess the nursing student, the focus of safety as a student nurse, and to obtain course mastery prior to progression in the program. - In VN 100B of the Vocational Nursing Program, students are required to complete an EXIT EXAMINATION with a score of 76% or better to complete the requirements of VN 10 - The content area of the examination is comprehensive of all material. - If the score is less than 76% then the student is required to remediate the content. - A student has TWO opportunities to pass the EXIT EXAMINATION. - In VN 300 of the Vocational Nursing Program, students are required to complete a SKILLS EXAMINATION & EXIT EXAMINATION with a score of